magento/devdocs/src/guides/v2.3/config-guide/cron/custom-cron-tut.md

 ## Step 8 (optional): Verify your custom cron group

-This step shows how to verify your custom cron group using the [Magento Admin](https://glossary.magento.com/magento-admin).
+This step shows how to verify your custom cron group using the [Admin](https://glossary.magento.com/magento-admin).

 {% collapsible To verify your custom cron group: %}